Seven steps to GDPR compliance

 GDPR comprehensively offers individuals more power to demand companies reveal or delete any personal data they hold on them.
 Not just photos or documents, but basic things like names and social network posts also count as personal information.

-In the UK, the old DPA allowed people to find out what data companies held on them, but allowed organisations to charge a fee.
-This fee is scrapped under GDPR, and organisations must be able to share that data quickly, as well as delete, amend or send it to another company on the individual's say-so.
+In the UK, the old DPA allowed people to find out what data companies held on them, but allowed organisations to charge a fee for handing over this information.
+This fee has been scrapped under GDPR, and organisations must be able to share that data quickly, as well as delete, amend or send it to another company on the individual's say-so.

 Regulators also now have the power to work in concert across the EU for the first time, instead of having to launch separate actions in each jurisdiction.
-Their enforcement actions also have real teeth, with the maximum fine of up to 20 million or four percent of the company's annual worldwide turnover, whichever is greater.
+Their enforcement actions also have real teeth, with the maximum fine of up to 20 million or 4% of a company's annual worldwide turnover, whichever is greater.

 With Brexit negotiations still ongoing, see the Information Commissioner's Office's overview for the most up-to-date information.